Watch Your Spending & Control Your Budget With These 8 Free Budget Calculators

 Home Budget Calculator does what the above calculators do, but it includes two other unique features.
 It provides data boxes for you and your spouse’s income as well as more specific data, such as your tax withholdings, FICA, and retirement deductions or expenses.

 The calculator also includes a visual pie chart that depicts your monthly expenses.

 Frugalpig is a site dedicated to providing readers with tips and strategies for frugal living.
 It includes its own budget calculator for finding what the site calls “budget leaks”.
-If you need or want an old fashion pen and paper method for budgeting, you can also download the site’s free PDF family budget worksheet.
+If you need or want an old fashion pen and paper method for budgeting, you can also download the site’s free PDF family budget worksheet (broken link removed).

 Frugalpig also provides lots of tips about saving money on groceries, gas, home expenses, entertainment, and shopping in general.